 - Apply isolation coat once your painting is done

-- Additionally you can always put your painting under glass or plastic and frame it to protect it.
+- Additionally, you can always put your painting under glass or plastic and frame it to protect it.
 This is step is not mandatory but depends on your preferences and choice.

-- Properly maintain and store your acrylic painting to protect it from temperature, sunlight, humidity, mold, airflow and cracking.
+- Properly maintain and store your acrylic painting to protect it from temperature, sunlight, humidity, mold, airflow, and cracking.

 Do not use hairsprays as protection.
 Hairsprays composition doesn’t contain anything protective for acrylics but can easily take away paint.

 The most common way for beginners is just to buy a pre-primed canvas.
 They can be bright white or black.
-It is the easiest way, because you can directly start painting.
+It is the easiest way because you can directly start painting.

 If you’re using raw canvas, consider priming it with gesso.
 Gesso – is the most used primer.
-Gesso will help to smooth the canvas, but most importantly – the gesso increase paint adhesion which means no cracking and proper painting protection.
+Gesso will help to smooth the canvas, but most importantly – the gesso increases paint adhesion which means no cracking and proper painting protection.

 Step 2 – Apply isolation coat to protect painting before varnishing

 You can buy directly a jar of Isolation coat, like Golden (they have 5 different options).
-There are some tricks about application of isolation coat, feel free to read the related post.
+There are some tricks about the application of isolation coat, feel free to read the related post.

 Old school – Varnishing